-One aspect of selection in this paper is both evident and uncomfortable: the extent to which the survey has proceeded through presenting and examining (also selectively) the ideas of the two pioneers of food regime analysis, Harriet Friedmann and Philip McMichael.
+One aspect of selection in this paper is both evident and uncomfortable: the extent to which the survey has proceeded through presenting and examining, also selectively, the ideas of the two pioneers of food regime analysis, Harriet Friedmann and Philip McMichael.
 This is somewhat unfair to them and to others, but is a means of convenience for mapping the rich and diverse bodies of analysis and evidence that originate with food regime analysis, have been stimulated by it or otherwise connect with it, and for commenting briefly on the need for it to connect with other currents of agrarian political economy.
-In an important sense, the achievement of food regime analysis extends beyond the (continuing) contributions of its founders.
-There is a 'second generation' (at least) of researchers and authors whose work aims to advance understanding of the kinds of issues that prompted the original framework, and continuously to elaborate, update and debate them.
+In a crucial sense, the achievement of food regime analysis extends beyond the (continuing) contributions of its founders.
+There is a 'second generation' at least of researchers and authors whose work aims to advance understanding of the kinds of issues that prompted the original framework, and continuously to elaborate, update and debate them.

 Does food regime analysis stand or fall with the 'peasant turn'?
 The short answer is that it can stand without bending itself to the service of the 'peasant way', and in my view is better off for that.
 The most salient thrust of the criticism of the 'peasant turn' argued above is not to condemn it for utopianism, but rather how it short-circuits the analytical and empirical demands of advancing knowledge of the moment of world capitalism we inhabit.
-Ironically, that applies with particular force to class dynamics in the countryside.
+Ironically, that applies with particular force to class dynamics in the countryside, neglect of which marks an unfortunate departure from the openness of (earlier) food regime analysis.

 It also remains an open question whether there is a current third regime or not, especially on some of the more stringent criteria of what constitutes a food regime.
-First, perhaps those criteria are easier to apply retrospectively than contemporaneously (let alone predictively), a familiar syndrome of social science theory.
+First, perhaps those criteria are easier to apply retrospectively than contemporaneously, let alone predictively, a familiar syndrome of social science theory.
 Second, it may be that the notion of a single and dominant food regime is overwhelmed by the expansion of its scope to encompass so much (everything?) in the the period of neoliberal globalisation, if not population growth and the dynamics of rural class formation!